CristianCristea/launch_school/concepts/sorting.md

 # Sorting

-- order the elements based on a criterion
+- order the elements in a collection based on a criterion

 - usually sorting is performed on arrays
 - a string can be converted to an array, sorted and back